ejkorg/sender/README.md

 - Do not commit real credentials to the repository.
 Prefer supplying an external YAML/JSON file via `reloader.dbconn.yaml.path` or `reloader.dbconn.path`.
 - For local-only experimentation you can keep a dev-only `dbconnections.yml` under `backend/src/main/resources/` but ensure secrets are not real.

+## Authentication: token handling summary

+Recommended setup implemented by the frontend/back-end in this repo:

+- Access tokens (JWT) are stored in `sessionStorage` on the frontend.
+This gives persistence across reloads but clears when the browser/tab is closed.
+The frontend also keeps an in-memory copy while the app is running to reduce repeated storage reads.
+- The frontend sends the access token in the Authorization header: `Authorization: Bearer <token>` for API requests.
+An Angular HTTP interceptor adds this header automatically for requests that require authentication.
+- Long-lived sessions should use a refresh token stored in an `httpOnly`, `Secure` cookie (backend responsibility).
+The frontend calls the `/api/auth/refresh` endpoint with `withCredentials: true` to obtain new access tokens when they expire.
+The frontend does NOT store refresh tokens in JavaScript-accessible storage.
+- On 401 responses the frontend attempts a silent refresh and, if unsuccessful, logs the user out.
+Logout clears the access token from `sessionStorage` and requests backend logout to invalidate refresh cookies.

+Backend CORS configuration is now explicit: allowed origins are read from the `security.allowed-origins` property (comma-separated).
+This avoids overly permissive wildcard origin patterns and ensures `allowCredentials` works safely.
+For development, set `security.allowed-origins=http://localhost:4200` (or an appropriate origin) in your application properties or environment.

 Backend

 Build: